joshuar49/EvilSmurf2/DBD_Code/Wireshark/README.md

 > NOTE: This repository automates the process described above by checking for .pcap files and streamlining the process of processing the hex values and storing results

 1. Create a directory to store script, .pcap file, and output file.
-I simply named mine ```bash WiresharkAnalysis```.
+I simply named mine ```WiresharkAnalysis```.
 Keep it empty for now and cd into it.

 ```bash
 mkdir WiresharkAnalysis